gill@hindmarsh-family-tree.co.uk

 Mary Jane Dixon 23 (niece)

-William Hindmarsh, the father, dies in October 1882 of angina at only 63 years old and leaves £596 15s to Frances his wife of 379 Scotland Rd, Liverpool.
+William Hindmarsh, the father, dies in October 1882 of angina at only 63 years old and leaves £596 15s to Frances, his wife, of 379 Scotland Rd, Liverpool.

-By the 1891 Census Frances has been widowed for 9 years and is now living with 3 unmarried daughters and still running the Hosiery Business at 379 Scotland Road;
+By the 1891 Census, Frances has been widowed for 9 years and is now living with 3 unmarried daughters and still running the Hosiery Business at 379 Scotland Road;

 Frances Hindmarsh 72